exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 If the provided native `ExponeaModule.Companion.handleRemoteMessage` (Android) and `ExponeaNotificationService().process` (iOS)  methods don't fit the requirements of your app, or you decide to disable automatic push notifications, you must handle push notifications and process their payload yourself.

-Notification payloads are generated from (possibly complex) scenarios in the Engagement platform and contain all data for Android, iOS and web platforms.
+Notification payloads are generated from (possibly complex) scenarios in the {user.mkg} platform and contain all data for Android, iOS and web platforms.
 Therefore, the payload itself can be complex.

 Notification payloads use a JSON data structure.